 Two distinctive collections that have come to the library are the Maurice Durand Collection, which is particularly strong in the literature, history, and civilization of Indo-China, and the Yeh Hua Fen Collection, which consists mainly of books on Malaysia and Singapore.

 The Yale Cambodian Genocide Program, has studied the tragedy during the Khmer Rouge revolution between 1975 and 1979, and compiled information on the Pol Pot Khmer Rouge regime.
 This information has been made accessible to Cambodians, international scholars, and legal professionals.
 There are four searchable databases: bibliographic, biographic, photographic and geographic.

-The Southeast Asia Collection Reading Room is located on the third floor of Sterling Memorial Library, room number 315.
 The Collection maintains print and online archives of periodicals and newspapers from all parts of Southeast Asia.

 Richard Richie, Curator